-ChangeMakers will taking applications for Community Service at a Non-Profit for Martin Luther King Day of Service and working on our Global Youth Service Day.
+ChangeMakers will be taking applications for Community Service at a Non-Profit for Martin Luther King Day of Service and working on our Global Youth Service Day.

 YOU ARE WELCOME TO PROPOSE MORE THAN ONE PROJECT FOR NEXT SCHOOL YEAR 2017 – 2018.
 PLEASE DO SO BY COMPLETING MULTIPLE SEPARATE APPLICATIONS.

 We invite you to be creative – this is meant to be as much an educational opportunity for the ChangeMakers as it is an opportunity for you (as a qualified nonprofit organization) to get some valuable assistance!

 Deadline for projects to be completed on M.L.K.
 Day of Service, Monday, January 15, 2018 is September 29, 2017, 5 pm.